Wallet3/Wallet3-Desktop/README.md

 # Wallet 3 - A Secure Wallet for Bankless Era

 Wallet 3 is a secure crypto wallet for desktop users.
 It has a simple, UX-friendly design for users.
-With WalletConnect, the user can experience the powerful DeFi ecosystem.
+With WalletConnect, users can experience the powerful DeFi ecosystem.

 ## Cutting-edge security